AdobeDocs/commerce-php/src/pages/developer/components/indexing/optimization.md

 ### Exceeding allocated memory size

-When the allocated memory size for a temporary table will be greater than 20% of `innodb_buffer_pool_size`, the following message is written to the Magento log.
+When the allocated memory size for a temporary table will be greater than 20% of `innodb_buffer_pool_size`, the following message is written to the log.

 `Memory size allocated for the temporary table is more than 20% of innodb_buffer_pool_size.`